mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 The only exception to this rule is for the L0 compliant devices that have the purpose (explained below during device registration) as "Registration".
 L0 devices would sign the Digital Id with the device key.

-Signed Digital ID would look as follows:
+A signed digital ID would look as follows:
 ```
 "digitalId": "base64urlencoded(header).base64urlencoded(payload).base64urlencoded(signature)"
 ```